Njmcq/iCloud-Control/README.md

 The following actions are provided through a toolbar item in the Finder:

-- **Remove selected item locally**: the selected item(s) will be removed from your device, while remaining in iCloud.
+- **Remove selected items locally**: the selected item(s) will be removed from your device, while remaining in iCloud.
-- **Download selected item**: download previously removed files from iCloud.
+- **Download selected items**: download previously removed files from iCloud.
 - **Publish public link**: places a link to the selected file in your clipboard.
 - **Exclude selected items**: using the .nosync file extension, files in an iCloud-based directory will not sync with the service.
 - **Restore selected items**: removes the .nosync extension from files, reverting them to their original file type.